 1) Align your team

 Gather your reps together and break down how you have sold to previous customers of equal size and status, have marketing show results from previous campaigns that targeted companies alike and customer success to discuss how they are keeping equivalent companies happy and the issues they resolve.
-Finally, your finance team will tell you which of these company types provide the best MRR or ARR.
+Finally, your finance team will tell you which of these company types provides the best MRR or ARR.

 2) Define your target companies